 Herod 1.
 Herod the Great.
 Born some time around 70BC.

-Aristobulus was then taken captive to Rome.
-Pompey appointed Hyrcanus as high priest only and Antipater was put in charge of affairs of state.
+Aristobulus II was then taken captive to Rome.
+Pompey appointed Hyrcanus as high priest and Antipater was put in charge of affairs of state.

 In 48BC, during the Roman civil war between Julius Caesar and Pompey, Pompey was treacherously killed by Ptolemy XIII in Egypt.
 A civil war was then also raging between Ptolemy and his older sister and wife Cleopatra, and Ptolemy's advisers encouraged him to kill Pompey in order to obtain Caesar's assistance.
 However, Julius Caesar was disgusted at the dishonour done to a fellow Roman, in fact his son-in-law though his daughter had since died, and he took Cleopatra's side.
 Antipater now brought him 3000 armed Jews in reinforcements.
 After the victory in Alexandria, Caesar appointed Antipater chief of state in Judaea with the right to collect taxes.
 At this time, Antipater appointed his son Herod Governor of Galilee.

-In the politics of Caesar's assassination in 44BC, Antipater took charge of raising a large sum of tax on Cassius's behalf and was poisoned by a Jewish collector in 43BC.
+In the politics of Caesar's assassination involving Cassius in 44BC, Antipater took charge of raising a large sum of tax on Cassius's behalf and was poisoned by a Jewish collector in 43BC.

 In September 31BC, it was the seventh year of Herod's reign according to Josephus.
 The sea battle of Actium was now fought between Octavian and his general Agrippa against Mark Antony.
 Antony had taken Cleopatra's side, favouring her son by Julius Caesar as "King of the Kings" over Octavian.
 Antony was defeated and committed suicide the following year when his troops defected in large numbers to Octavian.
 Octavian, who was about to receive the title of Augustus, now summoned Herod to a meeting.
 In some apprehension, Herod came.
 But Octavian, seeking to establish the Pax Romana confirmed Herod in his kingdom, granting him the region around Jericho which Cleopatra had detached.
 Herod received in addition, a number of Greek cities.

 Herod now married a third time (about 25 BC), to a second lady named Mariamne, known as Mariamne II, installing her father as high priest.
 They had a son, Philip.
 Several other marriages then followed.
-About 20 BC, the first Mariamne's two sons Aristobulus and Alexander, now 12 years old, were sent for education in Rome.
-Herod now commenced the massive rebuilding of the damaged Temple — a 46 year project according to the Jews in John 2:20.
+About 20 BC, the first Mariamne's two sons Aristobulus IV and Alexander, now 12 years old, were sent for education in Rome.
+Herod commenced the massive rebuilding of the damaged Temple — a 46 year project according to the Jews in John 2:20.
+But he placed at the entrance to the temple a huge Roman eagle, generating widespread resentment at this emblem of idolatry and oppression.
 He also built the city Caesarea (Maritima) on the coast.
 About 12 BC, both sons returned from Rome.
 Aristobulus married his cousin Berenice, daughter of Herod's sister Salome.
 They had a number of children including Herodias and Herod Agrippa I.

-Nation now became a tetrarchy (leadership of four people) - Herod Archelaus initially ruling in Judaea and Samaria, Herod Antipas ruling in Galilee and Peraea, Herod Philip II ruling in Trachonitis and Ituraea (further north) and Lysanias ruling in Abilene in the far north.
+Nation now became a tetrarchy (leadership of four people) - Herod Archelaus initially ruling Judaea Samaria and Idumaea, Herod Antipas ruling Galilee (in the north) and Peraea (an eastern strip along the Jordan River valley), Herod Philip II ruling Trachonitis and Ituraea (further north) and Lysanias ruling Abilene in the far north.
+See Luke 3:1.
 Click here for map.
-Click here re Decapolis.
+Click here re Decapolis, ten independent cities east and north of Peraea.
+They had been given freedom including the rights to their own coinage.

 Herod 2.
 Herod Philip I or simply Philip.
 Son of Herod the Great, through his third wife Mariamne II, daughter of Simon the high priest.

-Married Herodias, the daughter of his half-brother Aristobulus and Berenice.
-In 14AD, Philip and Herodias have a daughter Salome.
-Herodias then divorced Philip and married his brother Herod Antipas.
+Married Herodias, the daughter of his half-brother Aristobulus IV (now deceased) and of a mutual cousin Berenice (daughter of their father's sister, Salome).
+He now moved to Rome, along with this mother-in-law and cousin, Berenice.
+In 14AD, Philip and Herodias have a daughter, whom they also name Salome.
+Then, at some point Herodias divorced Philip and, while Philip was still alive, married his brother Herod Antipas.

 Herod 3.
 Herod Archelaus.
 Son of Herod the Great, through his fourth wife Malthace a Samaritan.
 Born about 23BC.